offthedial/site/src/pages/idtga/rules.md

 - Your team is able to report players 24 hours after teams are released.
 - Everyone on your team (besides the player getting reported) must approve of the report.
-- Once your sub is assigned, the reported player is no longer able to play, **this is an irreversable action**, so be thoughtful when you report!
+- Once your sub is assigned, the reported player is no longer able to play, **this is an irreversible action**, so be thoughtful when you report!
 - Your sub is not allowed to play for any other player on your team except for the reported player they were replacing.

 #### How to report
 To report a player, send a message in the `#reporting` channel, formatted like this:
 > `@Mention - Reason for reporting`

-If you don't feel comfortable reporting them publically, you can send any staff member a DM instead :blue_heart:.
+If you don't feel comfortable reporting them publicly, you can send any staff member a DM instead :blue_heart:.

 - Please ping the person that you are reporting, don't just give their username.
 - For better chances of approval, make sure your reason is specific and detailed.
 Such as: